 Local Citations Boost your Credibility

 Now that your Google My Business listing is up to date, it is time to focus on other local listing sites.
-Listing your business on websites like the Better Business Bureau (BBB), Yelp, Angie’s List, and other home service-oriented listing sites can improve your authority in your local area and increase your chances of ranking in local packs.
+Listing your business on websites like the Better Business Bureau (BBB), Yelp, Angie’s List, and another home service-oriented listing sites can improve your authority in your local area and increase your chances of ranking in local packs.

 Your User’s Location Has a Major Impact On Local Pack Results